-The YSLME Phase I project identified nitrogen and phosphorus, fecal substances, heavy metals and organic contaminants, and marine litter as the major pollution problems in the Yellow Sea.
+The YSLME Phase I project identified nitrogen and phosphorus, agricultural and urban sewage, heavy metals and organic contaminants, and marine litter as the major pollution problems in the Yellow Sea.
 The Phase II project addressed these pollutants through management actions divided in the categories of water and sediment quality, marine litter, and contaminants.